PostHog/posthog.com/contents/product-engineers/pmf-surveys.md

 ---
 date: 2023-11-29
-title: "How product-market fit surveys can ACTUALLY improve your app (with examples)"
+title: "How to use product-market fit surveys to actually improve your app (with examples)"
 author:
   - lior-neu-ner
 featuredImage: ../images/blog/posthog-marketing/marketing-hog.jpg